Placeholder-Software/Dissonance/docs/Tutorial - Getting Started.md

 There is a video version of this tutotial [here](TODO).

-In this tutorial we will get setup with the most basic configuration for voip - all players speak to each other in a single, with no positional audio.
+In this tutorial you will create a new project, import Dissonance and set up some settings required for Dissonance to work properly.

+1. Import Dissonance

+Import the Dissonance asset into the project.
+When you do this there will be several directories inside the "Integrations" directory, each integration provides support for other unity assets such as various different networking systems.
+Import whichever integrations you want to use for your game.

-1. Enable "unsafe" code
+2. Enable "unsafe" code

-For Dissonance to compile we first need to [enable the compilation of unsafe code](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html), to do this simply create a file named smcs.rsp (for .Net 2.0 Subset) or gmcs.rsp (for .Net 2.0) with a single line inside:
+Dissonance uses a C# feature called "unsafe code" to achieve the best performance.
+To do this simply create a file called "smcs.rsp" in the Assets folder containing a single line of text:

 > -unsafe

-2. Run in background!

-2. Add dissonance asset
-3. Add a VoiceComm to the scene and configure it
-4. Add appropriate networking integration to same entity as VoiceComm
-5. Add a channel transmitter for global voice
-6. Add echo cancellation effect to master bus
-7. Profit???

-For more information about configuring dissonance channels, continue with the [channels tutorial](Tutorial---Multiple-Channels).
+3. Run In Background

+Since this is a multiplayer game you're going to need the game to continue running (and processing network packets) even when the game window does not have focus.
+To do this navigate to Edit -> Project Settings -> Player, the inspector pane will now change to show the player settings, check the box labeled "Run In Background".

+That's all we need to get a project set up and ready for Dissonance.
+To create a simple demo game with voice communication continue with [Basic VoIP Tutorial](Tutorial---Basic-VoIP).